gregmoille/pyLLE/docs/pyLLE.md

 ### LLEsolver.SaveResults(self, fname, path='./')

-Save the whole class with pickle to be able to easilly call it back or retrieve the results after saving
+Save the whole class with pickle to be able to easily call it back or retrieve the results after saving

-**Input**
+- Input
     - fname \<str\>: name to save.
 The '.pkl' extension will be added
     - path \<str\>: path to save the results (defaults './')